zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-integration-linked-projects.png" >}}

-* A card with the information details of your Jira integration and a button to [edit the current configuration](#edit-configuration).
+* A card with the details of your Jira integration and the **Edit Configuration** button, which enables you to [edit the current configuration of the integration](#edit-configuration).
 * A list with the Jira projects that are linked to this portfolio, which contains the folllowing items:

     * Project icon – This is the icon of the linked Jira project.
     * **Name** – This is the name of the linked Jira project.
-    * **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
+    * **Key** – This is the key of the linked Jira project.
+Clicking it takes you to the Jira project page.
-    * Unlink button – Clicking **⨉** unlinks this Jira project from your portfolio.
+    * Unlink button (**⨉**) – Clicking **⨉** unlinks this Jira project from your portfolio.

-    {{% alert color="warning" %}}If you already have [linked epics from the Jira project to an initiative](/developerportal/portfolio-management/initiatives-overview/#link-epic-from-jira-project), after you unlink the Jira project, the linked epics will be unlinked from the initiative automatically.{{% /alert %}}
+    {{% alert color="warning" %}}If you already have [linked Jira epics from a Jira project to an initiative](/developerportal/portfolio-management/initiatives-overview/#link-epic-from-jira-project), after you unlink the Jira project, the linked epics will be unlinked from the initiative automatically.{{% /alert %}}

 ## Editing Jira Configuration {#edit-configuration}

-If you want to connect to a different Jira environment or rotate the API key used by the Jira Integration, you can edit the current configuration as follows:
+If you want to connect to a different Jira environment or rotate the API key used by the Jira integration, you can edit the current configuration as follows:

-1. Open the portfolio you want to integrate with Jira.
+1. In the Portfolio Management tool, [open the portfolio](/developerportal/portfolio-management/#open-portfolio).
-2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
+2. Go to the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. Click **Edit Configuration**.

+    {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/edit-configuration.png" >}}

 5. Make the changes and save.

 ## Deleting Jira Configuration

 {{% alert color="warning" %}}
-If you already have [linked Jira projects](#link-jira-project) to the portoflio using the Jira configuration, after you delete the Jira configuration, the linked Jira projects will be unlinked from the portfolio automatically.
+If you already have [linked Jira projects](#link-jira-project) to the portoflio,, after you delete the Jira configuration, the linked Jira projects will be unlinked from the portfolio automatically.
 {{% /alert %}}

 To delete a configuration, do the following steps:

-1. Open the portfolio you want to integrate with Jira.
+1. In the Portfolio Management tool, [open the portfolio](/developerportal/portfolio-management/#open-portfolio).
-2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
+2. Go to the [Portfolio Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. Click the ellipsis icon (**...**).